- Business Units

 - Radioactive waste management including site surveys, decontamination and disposal options

-Radiation Waste Advisor (RWA)
+Radiation Waste Adviser (RWA)

 This appointment is a requirement under European law.